je-repo/fitnessapp/README.md

 <br>

-#### loadexercisedata.py
+#### zzz_load_ext_api_exercises.py

 This Python file performs an API call to an open source workout exercises database at https://wger.de/api/v2/ by https://wger.de/en/software/api.
-The JSON data is parsed and loaded into the SQLite3 database fitnessapp.db.
+The JSON data is parsed and loaded into an Excel sheet for further processing before being loaded into fitnessapp.db.
+This file was used to create the pre-loaded exercises.
+It is no longer in use and stored in the "zzz_other_files" folder for reference.

 <br>